 Centro, as you might expect, is the city’s heart.
 This is where you will find old and new Rio living happily side by side – narrow streets, baroque churches and grand architecture lie alongside modernist tower blocks, housing corporate headquarters and financial institutions.
 The port which has sustained the city since its founding 500 years ago is also in this part of town.
 Very few people live in Centro, but huge numbers make their way there everyday from other parts of the city.

 The zona portuária (the area immediately around the port) has been totally redeveloped in recent years, and transformed from a very rough part of town into a must-visit attraction.
 The hideous concrete flyover which for decades blighted the area has now been dismantled, and the spectacular Museu de Amanhã (Museum of Tomorrow) has been built on land reclaimed with the rubble.
-AquaRio - the new aquarium - is just a short walk away, past old buildings decorated with some seriously impressive street art.
+AquaRio - the aquarium, opened in 2016 - is just a short walk away, past old buildings decorated with some seriously impressive street art.

 Rio’s smartest bairros (neighbourhoods) make up the zona sul, although some – such as Copacabana – are not as smart as they once were.
 Many expatriates choose to live in an apartment in this part of town, mainly in Leblon, Ipanema and Lagoa.
 All kinds of shops and restaurants are within easy walking distance, and two of the world’s most famous beaches are on your doorstep.